 I have particular interests in issues around migration and global distributive justice.
+Below is a list of published and working papers.
+A research statement is available upon request.

-• “Migration and the Point of Self-Determination” forthcoming in Social Theory and Practice
+• “Migration and the Point of Self-Determination” forthcoming in Social Theory and Practice [link]

 “Crisis Nationalism: To What Degree Is National Partiality Justifiable during a Global Pandemic?” in Ethical Theory and Moral Practice (2021) w/ Eilidh Beaton, Dylan Manson, and Kok-Chor Tan [link] [interview with Omnia]